mojaloop/reporting/README.md

  3. If an issue must be ignored, and **it is absolutely safe to do so**, run `npm run audit:resolve` and select "remind me in 24h"

 #### TODO
+- Probably get rid of knex in favour of plain mysql2?
 - The initial implementation was developed with compatibility for Jaspersoft Studio queries in mind.
 Optionally use different templating engines.
 Parametrise this in the config.
 Perhaps a single default global templating engine, and then a per-report override.